Bug 48641 - Discover and connect existing Office365 users with ucs users

 Who will be affected by this bug?: 3: Will affect average number of installed domains

-How will those affected feel about the bug?: 5: Blocking further progress on the daily work
+How will those affected feel about the bug?: ---

 Enterprise Customer affected?: Yes